senthildsc/PredictBaby-Birth-Weight/README.md

 and father, weight gained by the mother during pregnancy to behavioral characteristics like smoking and drinking habits of the mother, the education and living conditions of the parents.

+## Data Sources
+Google Public Dataset: bigquery-public-data.
+Samples.natality.
+Using Google Cloud Bigquery Python API , extract the data into Data frame and perform the analysis.